* Fed’s Dudley says tight labor market should push inflation up

 By Tanya Agrawal

-June 19 (Reuters) - U.S. stocks opened higher on Monday, with the Dow Jones Industrial Average hitting a record high, as investors snapped up beaten down technology stocks.
+June 19 (Reuters) - U.S. stocks looked set to open higher on Monday as investors snapped up beaten down technology and retail stocks.

-The S&P technology sector is coming off its second straight weekly decline, triggered by fears of stretched valuations and investors moving money to other sectors.
-Tech stocks have led the S&P 500's rally this year.
+The S&P technology sector is coming off its second straight weekly decline, triggered by fears over stretched valuations and investors moving money to other sectors.
+Tech stocks have led the S&P 500’s 8.7 percent rally this year.

-Leading the rebound, Apple, Microsoft and Alphabet were all up about 1.2 percent.
+Leading the rebound, Apple, Microsoft and Alphabet were all up about 1 percent in premarket trading.

-Consumer staples stocks, which were battered on Friday after Amazon.com's $13.7 billion deal to buy upscale grocer Whole Foods, added to their losses in early trading.
+Retail stocks were battered on Friday after Amazon.com’s $13.7 billion deal to buy upscale grocer Whole Foods .